-Staying with SITU in our Cardiff accommodation provides the busy traveller with a true home-from-home experience.
+Staying with Situ in our Cardiff accommodation provides the busy traveller with a true home-from-home experience.
 All our Cardiff apartments have their own fully-equipped kitchen and comfortable living room, allowing you to unwind in the privacy of your own space at the end of a long day.

 You can even choose an aparthotel in Cardiff where you’ll have the facilities of a hotel at your disposal.
-Wherever you prefer, choosing one of SITU’s serviced apartments in Cardiff will ensure that the practicalities of your stay are as stress-free as possible, allowing you more time to work and explore the wonderful capital city of Wales.
+Wherever you prefer, choosing one of Situ’s serviced apartments in Cardiff will ensure that the practicalities of your stay are as stress-free as possible, allowing you more time to work and explore the wonderful capital city of Wales.

-There are many ways to travel to the Welsh city.
-Cardiff Airport has great domestic and international routes, and there’s a regular high-speed rail link from London.
+There are many ways to travel to the Welsh city, Cardiff Airport has great domestic and international routes, and there’s a regular high-speed rail link from London.

 During the twentieth century, Cardiff’s coal export and steel production sector declined, and the services sector took its place.
-Today Cardiff relies on retail, finance, media, and tourism, with a concentration of skills in the financial and professional services.
+Today, Cardiff relies on retail, finance, media, and tourism, with a concentration of skills in the financial and professional services.
 Banks, building societies, insurance, and pension companies are all present in the city.

 Wales has eight enterprise zones, each one focused on a particular sector, ranging from ICT, space and electronic engineering; to business, law and accountancy.
 The three universities in Wales, including Cardiff University, and the further education colleges such as Cardiff College, work closely with the enterprise zones to help businesses access their research, knowledge transfer, and training capabilities.
-In fact, Cardiff has a population of 70,000 students, which is one of the biggest in the country, ensuring that student accommodation in Cardiff is filled all year round.
+In fact, Cardiff has a population of around 70,000 students, which is one of the biggest in the country, ensuring that student accommodation in Cardiff is filled all year round.

 The Central Cardiff Enterprise Zone is focused on the growth of the financial and professional services sector.
 Cardiff City Council also plays an active role in helping businesses thrive in the city centre.

 Staying in self catering apartments in Cardiff offers simplicity and flexibility while you explore Cardiff’s wealth of attractions.
 Cardiff is an easy city to get around.
 Large parts of the centre, including the major shopping streets, are pedestrianised and the city is also easily negotiated by bike.